raisenational/raise/server/README.md

 Run the command `npm start`

 To run with Stripe webhooks, you may need to [set up your own Stripe account for testing](https://dashboard.stripe.com/register) or get access to a shared one.
-Then update the environment variables in `src/env/local.ts` to [your test API keys](https://stripe.com/docs/keys), and follow the [instructions to listen to webhook events with the Stripe CLI](https://stripe.com/docs/stripe-cli/webhooks).
+Then update the environment variables in `src/env/local.ts` to [your test API keys](https://stripe.com/docs/keys), install [the Stripe CLI](https://stripe.com/docs/stripe-cli) and follow the [instructions to listen to webhook events with the Stripe CLI](https://stripe.com/docs/stripe-cli/webhooks).

 The ports the local server hosts on are:
 - `8001`: the API (this is probably what you want most of the time)